-Standard Concepts and Competencies Supportive Practices 16.2 K.C The learner will: The adult will: Engage in reciprocal communication with adults and peers.
-Communicate using details related to topic being discussed (including topics of personal interest, and special events).
+Standard Concepts and Competencies Supportive Practices 16.2 1.C The learner will: The adult will: Explain the impact of communication Communicate using details related to topic being discussed (including topics of personal interest, and special events). • Explicitly restate comments made by students and encourage those responding to add further detail, or contribute further to the topic being discussed. on interactions with others.
+Respond to conversation adding further detail, or contribute further to the topic being discussed.
+Help students create and pose questions to initiate or continue a conversation.
+Encourage students to speak in complete sentences.
 Pose questions related to topic being discussed.
-Respond to questions posed by adults and peers.
-Recognize conversational cues (e.g., wait time, turn-taking).
-Explicitly restate comments made by students and encourage those responding to add further detail, or contribute further to the topic being discussed.
-Explicitly teach students what a question is.
-Help students create and pose questions to initiate or continue a conversation.
-Model acceptable conversational cues (e.g., wait time, turn-taking).
-Talk about events that are currently relevant to students.
+Model acceptable conversational cues (e.g., wait time, turn-taking). • Link conversation to prior knowledge and past learning experiences.
+Talk about events that are currently relevant to students. • Respond to questions posed by adults and peers using more than one word. • Recognize conversational cues (e.g., wait, turn-taking).